Tokyo Disneyland: Critter Country

-Critter Country is a small area of the park and with the key attraction being Splash Mountain.
+Critter Country is a small area of the park with the main attraction being Splash Mountain, a log flume ride which opened in 1992 and is based on the animated sequences of Disney's 1946 film Song of the South.

 Fantasyland

 Like other Magic Kingdom theme parks, Fantasyland's central entryway is a castle, in this case Cinderella Castle, a near exact copy of the one in Florida's Magic Kingdom.
-Lacking any "thrill rides," Fantasyland's attractions are generally dark rides that take visitors through scenes from Disney films such as Snow White and the Seven Dwarfs, Peter Pan, and Pinocchio.
+Lacking any "thrill rides", Fantasyland's attractions are generally dark rides that take visitors through scenes from Disney Animation's films such as Snow White and the Seven Dwarfs, Peter Pan, and Pinocchio.

 A new Beauty and the Beast sub-section opened in September 2020 as part of the theme park's largest expansion.
 A dark ride named Enchanted Tale of Beauty and the Beast is housed in the new Beauty and the Beast Castle with Maurice's Cottage and Gaston's Fountain at its entrance.
 The new section also houses Belle's Village which includes the La Taverne de Gaston eatery, and Village Shoppes selling souvenirs and gifts.

 A new stage show venue named Fantasyland Forest Theatre is also part of the expansion.
 With a capacity of 1,500 people, the venue will introduce a 25-minute Mickey's Magical Music World show.

 Toontown

-Like its counterparts in other Disney theme parks, Toontown (called "Mickey's Toontown" at other Disney parks) is heavily inspired by the movie Who Framed Roger Rabbit.
-Appropriately, the major attraction here is Roger Rabbit's Car Toon Spin.
+Like its counterpart at Disneyland, Toontown (called "Mickey's Toontown" at Disneyland) is heavily inspired by the 1988 film Who Framed Roger Rabbit.
+The major attraction here is Roger Rabbit's Car Toon Spin.

 A new attraction named Minnie's Style Studio opened in September 2020 as part of the theme park's largest expansion.
 As a character greeting area, it allows guests to take photos with Minnie who will be wearing a rotating selection of seasonal outfits.

 Tomorrowland

 As is the case with other modern-day Disney theme parks, Tokyo Disneyland's Tomorrowland forgoes a realism-based vision of the future and instead features science-fiction fantasy themes.
 Architecturally it borrows much from the 1971–1993 version of Florida's Tomorrowland.
-Rides include Space Mountain, Star Tours – The Adventures Continue, and Buzz Lightyear's Astro Blasters.
+Rides include Space Mountain, and Star Tours – The Adventures Continue.

-A rotating car ride named The Happy Ride With Baymax opened in September 2020 as part of the theme park's largest expansion.
-The ride is the first Disney attraction to be themed based on the movie Big Hero 6.
+A rotating car ride named The Happy Ride with Baymax opened in September 2020 as part of the theme park's largest expansion.
+The ride is the first Disney attraction to be themed based on Disney Animation's 2014 film Big Hero 6.
 A new specialty space-themed popcorn shop named The Big Pop also opened on the same day.

+Upcoming Attractions

+The park will receive an attraction themed to Disney Animation's 2012 film Wreck-It Ralph, as well as the third renovation of Space Mountain with construction started in 2024.